-- (1) The Treasurer must- - (a) ensure receipt of all moneys paid to or received by the Association and issue receipts for those moneys in the name of the Association; and - (b) ensure that all moneys received are paid into the account of the Association within 5 working days after receipt; and
+- (1) The Treasurer must - - (a) receive all moneys paid to or received by the Association and issue receipts for those moneys in the name of the Association; and - (b) ensure that all moneys received are paid into the account of the Association within 5 business days after receipt; and

-- (c) make any payments authorised by the Committee or by a general meeting of the Association from the Association's funds; and - (d) ensure all payments are signed by at least 2 bank signatories. - (2) The Treasurer must- - (a) ensure that the financial records of the Association are kept in accordance with the Act; and - (b) coordinate the preparation of the financial statements of the Association and their certification by the Committee prior to their submission to the annual general meeting of the Association. - (3) The Treasurer must ensure that at least one other committee member has access to the accounts and financial records of the Association.
+- (c) make any payments authorised by the Committee or by a general meeting of the Association from the Association's funds; and - (d) ensure Rule 74(4) is complied with. - (2) The Treasurer must - - (a) ensure that the financial records of the Association are kept in accordance with the Act; and - (b) coordinate the preparation of the financial statements of the Association and the Association's certification by the Committee prior to the Association's submission to the annual general meeting of the Association. - (3) The Treasurer must ensure that all other committee members have access to the accounts and financial records of the Association.